 My German Shepherd Dog, Ginger, used to display raised hackles every time she met a new dog.
 I rescued her when she was 7 months old.
 She hadn’t been properly socialized because she had parvovirus as a pup and needed to be kept away from other dogs until she fully recovered.
 When she was well enough to finally meet other pups, she was beyond the critical period of puppy socialization and was out of control on the leash, which is why I rescued her.

 Meeting new dogs caused her much anxiety, and as an adult that manifested into raised hackles.
 All of her other body parts conveyed appeasing signals: low horizontal tail wagging, squinty eyes and a paw lift — all with wiggly interest.
-The good news was that I understood her behavior, and the better news was that dogs we met also read and understood her body language, that she was anxious yet friendly, willing to greet.
+The good news was I understood her behavior, and the better news was that dogs we met also read and understood her body language: she was anxious yet friendly, willing to greet.
 This image from my Dog Decoder app perfectly represents Ginger in this state.

 Ginger got over her initial anxiety within the first 60 seconds of meeting a new dog, and she was the friendliest pup who loved to rough and tumble with the best of them.
 If I didn’t understand her raised hackles and body language, and saw it as aggression that required her to be removed from the situation, her continued lack of socialization would have caused her to become more anxious and even aggressive, when that wasn’t her original intent.